spxbhuhb/zakadabar-stack/doc/cookbook/common/URLs.md

 ## View URLs

-On the frontend the actual view which is displayed to the user has a view url.
+On the frontend data related views usually use a View URL.
+These URLs belong to data records naturally, contain the type and id of the data they handle.

-This tells the frontend what to show to the user.
+These URLs don't exist on the backend.

-Crud:
+### Crud

 | View | URL |
 | ---- | --- |